three meatballs with sauce in container

 Keep the party rolling!

-When we hosted Friendsgiving for our volunteers, we encouraged people to bring Tupperware to bring leftovers home!
+When we hosted Friendsgiving for our volunteers, we encouraged people to bring Tupperware to take leftovers home!
 This small action means the host keeps only what their household can eat while sharing in the abundance.
 Invite friends to bring dishes or provide reusable takeaways as a thoughtful gift.
 Either way, you’ll enjoy having less in your fridge and knowing less food is going to waste.

-Most leftovers are only safe to eat 3-4 days after preparation *if stored properly* thinking forward can help you immediately freeze or share items you know you won’t consume in that period.
+Most leftovers are safe to eat only 3-4 days after preparation *if stored properly.* Thinking forward can help you immediately freeze or share items you know you won’t consume in that period.
 Review this article from Consumer Reports: Thanksgiving Leftover guide for proper food storage and handling tips.

 #3 - Repurpose Ingredients Into New Meals